Anatomic/Clinical Pathology Track

 Years 1 and 2 introduce fundamentals in Anatomic and Clinical Pathology.
 Years 3 and 4 serve as a time to consolidate and integrate skills.

-Specifically, PGY-1 is devoted entirely to Anatomic Pathology.
+PGY-1 is devoted entirely to Anatomic Pathology.
 In each month, residents train in both Surgical (~75% of the work time) and Autopsy Pathology (~25%).
+The first year of AP also includes a one-month rotation in Cytopathology.
 In Surgical Pathology, residents are exposed to different organ systems and the broad range of specimens, both small and large.
 Of note, in our program subspecialty signout rotations are of one or two week duration rather than one or two month blocks.
 We believe this provides a significant training advantage as residents are continually exposed to disease entities in each organ system throughout the year, thereby reinforcing learning.
 Importantly, to promote optimal acquisition of diagnostic skills, we give residents ample time to study and diagnose their slides prior to signing out their cases with attending staff pathologists.

 Year 2 is devoted entirely to Clinical Pathology.
 The first eight months of the year are divided into four 2-month rotations in the core disciplines: Chemistry; Hematology/Coagulation/Hematopathology; Microbiology; and Transfusion Medicine.
-This sequence allows repeat, advanced, one month rotations in each of the core laboratories.
-This arrangement exposes residents to all of the laboratories as distinct educational experiences while allowing consolidation of the entire laboratory medicine experience by the end of the year.
-Laboratory management (including quality control, quality assurance and utilization review), informatics, and the use of new technologies (such as real time PCR, flow cytometry, and mass spectrometry) are introduced in our lecture series and integrated into the rotations.
+This sequence allows repeat, advanced, one month rotations in each of the core laboratories in the last four months of the academic year and exposes residents optimally to all of the laboratories while allowing consolidation of the entire laboratory medicine experience.
+Our laboratory management curriculum (including quality control, quality assurance and utilization review) includes not only lectures but exercises such as a mock laboratory inspection to help residents better understand key concepts.
+Informatics and the use of new technologies are integrated into the rotations.
 We emphasize clinical context and the laboratorian serving as a clinician and consultant.
-Furthermore, we integrate residents within greater hospital teaching conferences such as morning medical resident report.
+Furthermore, we integrate residents within greater hospital teaching conferences (e.g., “Firm” case sessions involving internal medicine faculty, residents and students).

 Integration of AP and CP starts at the beginning of training with residents attending both AP and CP conferences, regardless of their year in training.
 In this way, they develop a multi-disciplinary knowledge base and deeper appreciation for pathological issues that often optimally require insights from both arms of our discipline.
 In addition, they maintain skills obtained during their training in AP while in their CP years and vice versa.